richmr/PasswordManager/python_pm_engine/README.md

 - **PBKDF2 Key Derivation**: Password-based key derivation with the same parameters
 - **CLI Interface**: Command-line tools using Typer for easy testing and automation
 - **Compatible Format**: Produces and consumes the same encrypted data format as the JS version
+- **CSV Import**: Read and decrypt passwords from exported CSV files

 ## Installation